pkemkes/ctf-challenges/y/README.md

 Build the docker image using the provided Dockerfile or use the image provided on DockerHub ([pkemkes/ctf-y](https://hub.docker.com/repository/docker/pkemkes/ctf-y/general)).

-There are 5 important environment value that should be set when deploying the image on your challenge server:
+There are 5 important environment values that should be set when deploying the image on your challenge server:

 | Name | Default | Description |
 |--------|--------|---|